Christopher Ruddy: Newsmax

-Following Ruddy's work at the Pittsburgh Tribune-Review in 1998, he started Newsmax with a $25,000 investment along with Richard Mellon Scaife, who owned the Tribune-Review.
-As of a 2010 report quoting Forbes, "the duo quickly raised $15 million from 200 private investors and then bought them out in 2000.
-Ruddy then owned a 60 percent stake with the rest owned by Scaife".
-Richard Scaife passed away in 2014 at the age of 82.
+Following Ruddy's work at the Pittsburgh Tribune-Review, he started Newsmax with the owner of the Tribune-Review, Richard Mellon Scaife, and a $25,000 investment in 1998.
+They raised $15 million from 200 private investors, whom they subsequently bought out (in 2000).
+Ruddy then owned a 60 percent stake, with the rest owned by Scaife as a silent partner.
+Richard Scaife died in 2014 at the age of 82.

+Newsmax now trades as NMAX on the New York Stock Exchange, after its initial public offering on March 31, 2024.
+The stock had an IPO price of $10 and rose over 700% on its first day of trading—the best-performing public debut since 2022.
+Newsmax's stock subsequently dropped 77.5% on April 2, which prompted financial commentators to label Newsmax as a meme stock.

 Journalism

 New York Post editor Eric Breindel recommended Ruddy for a job at the Pittsburgh Tribune-Review owned by Richard Mellon Scaife.
 In November 1994, Ruddy was hired to investigate the story full-time by the Tribune-Review.
 In between Ruddy's departure from the Post and joining the Tribune-Review, he put out a report through the Western Journalism Center criticizing the Fiske investigation as inadequate.
 With the help of Scaife, the Center took out full-page ads in major newspapers to promote the report (Scaife gave $330,000 to the Center in 1994–95 before ending his support).

 Ruddy's discussion of questions regarding the death of White House counsel Vince Foster drew mixed reactions.

 Ruddy claimed that Park Police had staged the scene of Foster's death as described in their reports.
 One of the officers named by Ruddy sued him along with the Western Journalism Center, seeking $2 million in damages for libel.
 The suit was dismissed because Ruddy had said nothing libelous "of and concerning the officer."

 Ruddy later built on his work on the Foster case for his book The Strange Death of Vincent Foster.
-In reviewing the book, Richard Brookhiser of the National Review called it "the St. Mark version of the gospel of the Foster cover-up: a plain narrative of the perceived failings of the official investigation, with minimal speculation."
+In reviewing the book for The New York Times, Richard Brookhiser of the National Review called it "the St. Mark version of the gospel of the Foster cover-up: a plain narrative of the perceived failings of the official investigation, with minimal speculation."
 Shortly after the book came out, Fiske's successor as independent counsel, Kenneth Starr, released his report from the third investigation into Foster's death.
-Starr also concluded that Foster had committed suicide.
+Starr also concluded that Foster had died by suicide.

 Ruddy ended his investigative reporting after founding Newsmax, but continues to write an occasional blog while he shapes overall editorial policy.
 He told Jeremy Peters of The New York Times that his outlets provide "news that Americans in the heartland would like to see."